PiloeGAO/Module-Installer/README.md

 ### Prerequisites

-Windows or Mac OS version of Blender.
+Windows ,Mac OS or Linux version of Blender.
-*LINUX will be supported later.*

 ### Installation